nomad-coe/nomad/docs/howto/plugins/example_uploads.md

 ## Example upload entry point

-The entry point defines basic information about your example upload and is used to automatically load the associated data into a NOMAD distribution.
-It is an instance of a `ExampleUploadEntryPoint` or its subclass and it contains a `load` method which will prepare the data that should be contained in the upload.
+The entry point is an instance of a `ExampleUploadEntryPoint` or its subclass.
+It defines basic information about your example upload and is used to automatically load the associated data into a NOMAD distribution.
 The entry point should be defined in `*/example_uploads/__init__.py` like this:

 ```python
 from nomad.config.models.plugins import ExampleUploadEntryPoint